qemus/virtiso-whql/readme.md

 Virtiso is a slim image of the KVM/QEMU Virtio drivers for 64-bit Windows guests.

-The drivers are WHQL signed (unlike those in the [official ISO](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/latest-virtio/)) and reduced from 600 MB to just 27 MB in size.
+It minimizes the [official ISO](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/latest-virtio/) of 600 MB to just 27 MB in size.

 # Methods used